What was the challenge?

 The Small Business Administration (SBA) has strategic goals to support small business revenue and restore small businesses after disasters, such as the 2020 COVID-19 pandemic.
 There was concern that the pandemic would exacerbate the challenges in obtaining working capital faced by historically underserved groups including racial and ethnic minorities and women.

 What did we do?

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act signed on March 27, 2020 allocated $5 billion for local communities to spend on activities including small business assistance.
 Local governments designed their own disbursement programs and made their own decisions about which groups to target for assistance and how to reach them.
-The Office of Evaluation Sciences (OES) conducted a descriptive study of local grant and loan programs using public information about funding programs and conversations with local officials.
-OES documented the approaches local governments took in disbursing funding, the common challenges encountered by officials and applicants, and how these relate to SBA’s access goals.
+We conducted a descriptive study of local grant and loan programs using public information about funding programs and conversations with local officials.
+We documented the approaches local governments took in disbursing funding, the common challenges encountered by officials and applicants, and how these relate to SBA’s access goals.

 What did we learn?